Is Chronic Back Pain Preventing You from Living Your Life to the Fullest? PT Can Help

 The pain-relieving potential of physical therapy

 Chronic back pain refers to pain that lasts more than three months.
 It is a progressive type of pain that gradually worsens with time and can prevent you from completing basic daily activities.
-Sometimes the specific reason of back pain is very difficult to determine.
+Sometimes the specific reason for back pain is very difficult to determine.

 The most effective strategy for combating chronic back pain is to simply help your back return to its normal function - and the smartest way to do that is through physical therapy.